United States Border Patrol: National council

 National Border Patrol Council (NBPC) is the labor union which represents over 17,000 Border Patrol agents and support staff.
 The NBPC was founded on November 1, 1965, and its parent organization is the American Federation of Government Employees, AFL–CIO.
 The NBPC's executive committee is staffed by current and retired Border Patrol agents and, along with its constituent locals, employs a staff of a dozen attorneys and field representatives.
 The NBPC is associated with the Peace Officer Research Association of California Legal Defense Fund|California's Legal Defense Fund.

-Foundation

-The Border Patrol Foundation was founded in 2009 to assist the survivors of agents killed in the line of duty.
-The foundation provides financial support to immediate family members, peer family support, and a scholarship to eligible children.
-The foundation recognizes community leaders who have supported the families of fallen agents, and supports programs to improve awareness of the risks faced by agents.

 Chiefs

 The following persons have served as chief of the United States Border Patrol: